Soo-econ/lwdid/README.md

 <br>

-If you want fully reproducible results, you can specify the seed using `riseed()`.
+To reproduce the same RI p-value, specify a seed using `riseed()`.
 Simillarly you can specify the number of replications using `rireps()`.

 ```
 lwdid lcigsale, small ivar(state) tvar(year) gvar(first_year) rolling(detrend) ri riseed(123) rireps(2000)